 Keep in mind you don't need to limit yourself to just one option.
-In fact, drawing on your super in more than one way could give you an income that not only covers your time in retirement, but helps you make the most of it.
+In fact, drawing on your super in more than one way could give you an income that not only covers the duration of your retirement, but helps you make the most of it.

 What are some options?

 - Turn your super into a secure retirement income

 - Turn your super into a flexible retirement income

 - Find the right combination to suit your needs